 You can enjoy magnificent views of the Ionian Sea and the lavish gardens from your suite or room.
 Massage, body treatments, a sauna, a hammam, and a fitness room will pamper you.
 The pebbled beach will spoil you on the free sun beds with umbrellas and towels.

 Divani Corfu Palace in Kanoni Peninsula is excellent for tourists who want comfortable accommodation at reasonable prices.
 This 4-star hotel, just three km from the center of Corfu town, is nested among lush vegetation.
 It features a swimming pool and hot tub.
 Rooms with modern furniture offer you lagoon or garden views.

 You can enjoy sunset views while having a snack in the Laguna Pool Restaurant, while the main restaurant will treat you to a Greek or international lunch or dinner.

 Budget accommodation is easy to find in Corfu.
 An excellent example is Oasis Hotel, where visitors get much at affordable prices.
 The furnished rooms, Greek international cuisine, lush greenery around it, and a private beach area with crystal clear water – what more can we ask for?

-Don’t miss the opportunity to visit this Corfu Island and enjoy all of the things to do in Corfu while you are there.
+Don’t miss the opportunity to visit Corfu Island and enjoy all of the things to do in Corfu while you are there.